kongpop10/spaceweather-timeline/README.md

 Administrators can set a global default for the number of days displayed in the timeline (from 1 to 30 days) using a slider in the admin panel.
 This setting is stored in the database and applies to all users accessing the app, ensuring a consistent viewing experience.

-## Deployment

-The app is currently deployed at: [https://spaceweather-timeline.streamlit.app](https://spaceweather-timeline.streamlit.app)

 ## Server/API Component

 In addition to the Streamlit app, this project includes a server component that: